CodeEL121/energy-forecasting-comp/README.md

 - **Grid Reliability:** More accurate short-term load forecasts allow utilities to balance generation and demand, reducing the risk of blackouts or costly overproduction.
 - **Cost Savings:** Even a 1% improvement in forecast accuracy can translate into millions saved annually for energy providers due to optimized generation scheduling and reduced reliance on expensive reserve power.
 - **Market Impact:** Load forecasts feed into electricity market bidding.
 Better accuracy can improve pricing strategies and operational planning for power companies.
 - **Model Insight:** ARIMA captured local seasonal behavior but was unstable in highly volatile zones, while XGBoost demonstrated scalable performance across regions.
 This highlights the trade-off between interpretability (ARIMA) and predictive power (XGBoost).

+## Future Work
+This was completed as part of a group project.
+If revisited individually, I would explore advanced feature engineering and deployment in a Streamlit dashboard.